wmde/wikidata-wikibase-architecture/systems/overview/12-Glossary.md

 ## [Property](https://www.wikidata.org/wiki/Help:Properties)

-Properties are Entities that describe a relationship between Items (or other Entities) and Values of the property.
-Typical properties are population (using numbers as values), binomial name (using strings as values), but also has father and author of (both using Items as values).
+Properties are Entities that describe a relationship between Items (or other Entities) and values of the Property.
+Typical Properties are _population_ (using numbers as values), _binomial name_ (using strings as values), but also _has father_ and _author of_ (both using Items as values).

 ## [Sitelink](https://www.wikidata.org/wiki/Help:Sitelinks)